-In the fall of 2017, appointees themselves, as well as reviewing bodies, will be required to use the system for merits, promotions, and 4th year appraisals.
-During this initial transition, dossiers will be uploaded as PDF packed and sent along an automated workflow.
 In the future, these PDFs will be replaced by integrations with campus and other data sources to provide the data directly to the necessary forms.

 Data is distributed in both digital and analog formats across campus units, creating challenges to access and potential for errors related to academic review.
 To address this, the Opus project was funded in 2013 to become the information system of record for academic appointees at UCLA.
 It evolves the efficiency, transparency, and accuracy of the academic review process by replacing current paper files with a secure electronic profile, a convenient and automated review process, and robust messaging and reporting features.